Badgerati/Pode/docs/Tutorials/Routes/Utilities/StaticContent.md

 }
 ```

-To change the default behavior, you can use the `Server.RouteOrderMainBeforeStatic` property in the `server.psd1` configuration file, setting the value to `$True.` This will ensure that any static route is evaluated after any other route.
+To change the default behavior, you can use the `Server.Web.Static.ValidateLast` property in the `server.psd1` configuration file, setting the value to `$True.` This will ensure that any static route is evaluated after any other route.